 there needs to be improvement to the system - especially the pictograms - because they are not instinctively recognisable.

-logo: that means 'fear'.
+spider logo: that means 'fear'.
 In other words, people might find the game scary, but you might not immediately jump to that conclusion looking at the box.
-Our plan is to have a big awareness campaign and also put consumer information about the game on
+Our plan is to have a big awareness campaign and also put consumer information about the

 Dr Tanya Byron's review, Safer Children in a Digital World , looked at the advertising of video games, its effect on children and the clarity of guidance to the industry.